Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Winter months are more predictable.
 Temperatures will be on the chilly side and you’ll need to be prepared for rain.

-Here’s what we pack during the summer months:
+Here’s what we pack during the warmer months:

 Hiking boots (men’s/women’s)